by Anh H. Nguyen

 Thanks to the prevalence of Korean music and movies, Korean celebrities have become beauty icons in Vietnam.

-In order to better anticipate and control market movement, retailers not only need to keep their finger on the pulse of the beauty industry, but also cultural phenomena as well.
+In order to better anticipate and control market movement, retailers need to keep their finger not only on the pulse of the beauty industry, but also cultural phenomena as well.
 They may also employ the help of KOLs like beauty experts, vloggers, and celebrities to stay in vogue and bridge the gap between retail stores and the online world.

 How beauty retailers may factor AI in their business plans